×

 Does EM offer any other mission trips to Latin America or the Caribbean?

 Yes!
-We offer trips to Cuba, Jamaica, Puerto Rico and The Bahamas.
+We offer trips to Cuba, Jamaica, Puerto Rico.

 Have more questions about Experience Mission trips?
 Check out our general FAQs, or call our support team at 888-475-6414.